jeremywillans/hass-addons/rest980/README.md

 2. Start the add-on.
 3. Check the add-on log output to see the result.

-## Known issues and limitations

-- This add-on can only be used on devices that support amd64 (not Raspberry Pi!)

 ## Support

 Got questions?
 Please post them [here][forum].